jayeshcp/Katas/Problem2/README.md

-# Remove duplicate elements from unsorted linkedlist
+# Remove duplicate consecutive elements from singly-linked list

-Write code to remove duplicates from an unsorted list.
+Write code to remove consecutive duplicate elements from a singly-linked list.